Collaborative Edge-to-Server Inference for Vision-Language Models: Experimental Results

 \subsection{Choice of Uncertainty Metric}

-In this subsection, we investigate which entropy metric provides the most effective tradeoff between task accuracy and communication cost.
-As shown in Fig.~\ref{fig:entropy_metric}, we compare the performance of three uncertainty-based retransmission strategies--Shannon entropy, min-entropy, and probability margin--against a random retransmission baseline.
-The results indicate that uncertainty-aware retransmission substantially outperforms random retransmission, achieving accuracy comparable to the full retransmission setting with only \SI{60}{\%} of the additional communication cost.
-Among the uncertainty metrics evaluated, min-entropy consistently provides the best performance across most operating points.
+Next, we investigate which uncertainty metric provides the most effective tradeoff between task accuracy and communication cost.
+As shown in Fig.~\ref{fig:entropy_metric}, we compare the performance of several uncertainty-based retransmission strategies--Shannon entropy, min-entropy, and probability margin--against an entropy-agnostic retransmission baseline.
+The results show that EAR substantially outperforms entropy-agnostic retransmission, achieving accuracy comparable to the ViCrop accuracy with only \SI{60}{\%} of the additional communication cost.
+Among the uncertainty metrics, min-entropy consistently provides the best performance across most operating points.

-Table~\ref{tab:distance} reports the separability between the uncertainty distributions of correct and incorrect predictions produced by the LLaVA-1.5-7B model on the TextVQA benchmark, evaluated using three different uncertainty estimation methods.
-To quantify this separability between two distributions, we employ two metrics: the distribution overlap and the Bhattacharyya distance ($D_B$)~\cite{Bhattacharyya1946on}.
-Given two probability mass functions (PMF) $p(x)$ and $q(x)$, these metrics are defined as:
+Table~\ref{tab:distance} reports the distance between the entropy distributions of correct and incorrect predictions, computed using three different uncertainty estimation methods.
+To quantify the separability between distributions, we employ two metrics: the distribution overlap and the Bhattacharyya distance ($D_B$)~\cite{Bhattacharyya1946on}.
+These metrics, which measure the distance between two PMFs $p(x)$ and $q(x)$ are defined as:

-A lower overlap and a higher Bhattacharyya distance indicate stronger separability between the uncertainty distributions of correct and incorrect predictions.
-As shown in Table~\ref{tab:distance}, the min-entropy achieves the lowest overlap and the highest Bhattacharyya distance among the three metrics, showing the most pronounced distributional separation.
-This observation is consistent with Fig.~\ref{fig:entropy_metric}, where the min-entropy achieves the most favorable accuracy-communication cost tradeoff.
-These findings confirm that the min-entropy is the most discriminative uncertainty measure for our collaborative inference framework.
+A consistent ordering is observed between Bhattacharyya distances and the accuracy gains of each uncertainty measure.
+Specifically, the probability margin yields the smallest distance and, correspondingly, the smallest accuracy improvement.
+In contrast, min-entropy, which shows the largest distance, achieves the best performance.
+Taken together with the results in Fig.~\ref{fig:entropy_metric}, these findings confirm that the min-entropy is the most discriminative uncertainty measure for our collaborative inference framework.